 These are preliminary observations and preliminary observations need to be identified and treated as such.
 Don't jump to conclusions.
 Write down our initial impressions and document them for further study.

 A List of Possible Study Helpers:

 - "This seems to say ..."

 - "Could this mean ...?"

-- "Huh?"

 - "What if ..."

 - "What about ..."

 - "Is this a command?"

 - "Does this show a contrast?"

 - "Is this a comparison?"

-- "What does this say about character?"

 Study Helpers: usage and usefulness.